danbugs/smithereens/README.md

 ## What Can It Do Right Now?

 Smithereens is not yet available as a website, only as a command-line tool.
 With it, you can:
-- ✅ view the hidden seeding for an event,
+- ✅ view the hidden seeding for an event (only in the CLI),
 - ✅ view a player's overall results,
 - ✅ view a 'digested' tournament result, and
 - ❎ claim your profile, and make it your own.